-Cruise ships stopping over at Grand Cayman anchor in the harbor and use tenders to take guests ashore at George Town, the capital.
-This makes the visit a little more difficult than islands where you can just walk ashore from the gangway, but most agree it's worth the effort to go ashore.
+Cruise ships stopping over at Grand Cayman anchor in the harbor and use local boats (tenders) to take guests ashore at George Town, the capital.
+This makes the visit a little more difficult than on the islands where you can just walk ashore from the gangway, but most agree it's worth the effort to go ashore.
 The queue to go ashore moves quickly because the tenders are larger ones.

-With the gorgeous water surrounding Grand Cayman, it's not surprising that snorkeling tours are a great option for those who love to experience life under the sea.
+With the gorgeous water surrounding Grand Cayman, it's not surprising that snorkeling tours are a great option.

-One of the most popular shore excursions in the Caribbean is on Grand Cayman.
+One of the most popular shore excursions in the whole Caribbean is on Grand Cayman.
 Swimming with stingrays at Stingray City is popular with all ages.
 From 30 to 100 stingrays frequent the quiet waters of shallow North Sound, which is located about two miles east of the northwestern tip of Grand Cayman.
 Visitors to the area can swim or snorkel in the midst of these gentle creatures.
-An alternate shore excursion for those who don't want to get wet allows you to see the stingrays from the dryness of a glass bottom boat.
+An alternate shore excursion for those who don't want to get wet allows you to see the stingrays from a glass bottom boat.

-Those who don't want to go to a beach or get wet might consider an island tour.
-This excursion usually stops at the Cayman Turtle Farm, the only commercial sea turtle nursery in the world.
+There are also island tours.
+One island excursion stops at the Cayman Turtle Farm, the only commercial sea turtle nursery in the world.
 It also stops at Hell, a post office in the middle of a large rock formation.
 The black limestone formations that can be seen poking out from the foliage, were created by salt and lime deposits over 24 million years.
-It's fun to send a post card back home with that postmark!
+It's fun to see the formations and send a postcard back home with that postmark!